dashbird/site/content/blog/how-to-deal-with-cold-starts.md

 ---
-title: Coldstarts suck!
-Here's how to deal with them.
+title: Cold Starts Suck!
+Here's How To Deal With Them.
 description: Serverless isn't magic.
 Containers need to be shut down in order for new ones to spin up.
 date: 2018-08-15T12:00:00.000Z
 frontImage: "2018-08-17/photo-1512422011530-b28e36ff5996.jpeg"